developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/configreference/index.md

 ### HideSystemBar
 **Applies only to the Zebra MC18 devices running Android Lollipop and higher or other devices with MX 7.1 and higher and OSX 6.2 and higher**.
 Controls whether the System bar (also known as the Navigation bar, which contains HOME, BACK and RECENT buttons) is displayed within the Enterprise Browser app.
 Disabled by default (System bar is showing).
 [Which MX/OSX is installed?](http://techdocs.zebra.com/mx/mx-version-on-device/)

-EnterpriseBrowser introduced a new EB config tag i.e. HideSystemBar which controls hiding of system bar inside Enterprise Browser application.
-Default value for HideSystemBar config tag is set to 0 in Enterprise Browser Config.xml file.

 **Possible values**:

 * **0 - Disabled (default; shows System bar)**